anoopai/T2ClusterAnalysis/README.md

 ###### T2 Cluster Analysis

 ```
-# make sure you are in the main repository (Path/to/T2ClusterAnalysis/) before you run the script
+# make sure you are in the main repository (Path/to/T2ClusterAnalysis/) before you install
 pip install -r requirements.txt
 ```